 Relevance of artwork to artist’s background, if any (e.g. gender, ethnicity, etc., max.
 50 words):

 The link between Greek antiquity and the banality of the contemporary world runs through a large part of the artist’s work and is expressed here in the most eloquent way: Ancient statues, present in the form of photographic or painted representations, acquire a material existence and surround the contemporary works as ideal interlocutors in the vital questions which the artist himself poses.
-Psychopedis aims to expand cultural boundaries and include anyone who wants to participate in Greek culture, an action nowadays more than ever before possible due to global crisis.
+Psychopedis aims to expand cultural boundaries and include anyone who wants to participate in Greek culture, an action more than ever before possible nowadays due to the global crisis.

 C. Pedagogical qualities